Elio Leturia blends language, design and stories as both a bilingual journalist and a visual journalist.

 At Columbia, Leturia’s classes combine different kinds of media to tell all sorts of stories.
 In Digital Storytelling, he helps students build narratives through video, audio and photography.
-In Visual Journalism, the class produces a magazine called Wanderer that Leturia prints and distributes around campus at the end of the academic year.

 He also puts a strong focus on portfolio building.
 In a recent Reporting in Spanish course, he encouraged students to pitch ideas to professional publications.
 At the end of the semester, his 11 students published 21 stories with outside professional publications like Hoy, a Spanish-language newspaper run by Tribune Media, as well as Telemundo, Univision and more.

 “At the end of my courses, students have actual pieces to show,” says Leturia.
 “That’s really important to me.”